trewknowledge/GDPR/README.txt

 9. Audit Log sample.

 == Changelog ==

+= 2.0.1 =
+* Removing things that should have been deleted prior to updating to 2.0.0.
+* Fix new reconsent bar missing closing div.

 = 2.0.0 =
 * Change all requests and privacy preferences window to AJAX to avoid the admin-post hook issue.